verrazzano/docs/content/en/docs/guides/migrate/install/cert-manager/_index.md

 </div>
 {{< /clipboard >}}

-## Creating a ClusterIssuer
+## Create a ClusterIssuer

-The steps in this section describe examples of how to create cert-manager `ClusterIssuers` that are functionally equivalent to those employed by Verrazzano and use them to secure endpoints.
+The steps in this section describe examples of how to create cert-manager `ClusterIssuers` that are functionally equivalent to those employed by Verrazzano and how to use them to secure endpoints.

 ### Self-signed `ClusterIssuer`